-XJDF is the first major version update of JDF.
+XJDF 2.0 was the first major version update of JDF.
 It is such a major update that we decided to provide a new name for the XML root element: XJDF.
 Whereas the minor revisions were at least nominally backwards compatible, XJDF is a major redesign that takes more than a decade of experience into account.
+XJDF 2.1 is a minor update and is backwards compatible with XJDF 2.0.